firedev/firedev.github.io/_posts/2015-10-17-functional-service-objects-on-rails.md

 adds another dependency.

 New structure gains certain tidiness in the upper part.
-Now `initialize` only does dependency-injection for the whole object, `call` sets up the parameters and returns `self` for chaining.
-You don't have to return `self`, but it gives such nice flexibility so I don't see a point of not doing it.
+Now `initialize` only does dependency-injection for the whole object.
+Then `call` sets up the parameters and returns `self` for chaining.
+You don't have to return `self`, but that gives you flexibility so I don't see a reason not to add it.
 And finally you can get the list of shops for the given month by calling `.shops`.

 ```ruby
 class User